 As well as unhelpful habits, there may be people in our lives who are holding us back.
 Take stock of what or who hinders you, then prioritise what’s most important and set a timescale for change.

 Create new habits and invite in new relationships.
 Small regular steps are far more effective for sustaining long term change than big changes that lose momentum.
+Concentrate on what makes you happy on a daily basis.

 Everything created was once a thought.
 About twenty years ago I bought a postcard with a quote from Buddha which said, ‘It is your mind that creates this world.’
 That message has stayed with me.